Children's Books

 Font & Center Press [1993]

-This very timely book presents the idea of diversity by means of pictures of people doing
+This very timely book presents the idea of diversity by means of pictures of people doing different jobs.

 Click to see inside pages.